faizalrf/Exodus/README.md

   - YES/NO will decide if User Grants will be migrated or not.
 - `MigrateData`
   - YES/NO will decide if Table's DDL and Data will be migrated or not.
+- `SkipTableMigration`
+  - This currently hold `MigraitonLog` and `MigrationLogDetail` values.
+This is useful for reverse migration because we don't want to migrate the Migration log that exists in the source in the case of a fallback migration for instance `MariaDB -> MySQL`
+  - Any additional tables to be skipped should just be added on to the criteria list

 *One important thing to take note is, don't select MySQL internal tables and databases for migration for instance `mysql`, `sys` etc.!*